 Always compare airfares: No single airline always has the best deal; if you don’t compare, you could pay too much.

 See the links to tourist information at the end.

 - Diamond Head: Early British sailors mistook sparkling stones in this edifice for diamonds, but it’s actually the remains of an old volcanic eruption; hike along the crater’s rim and have a camera ready because the views are spectacular.

-- USS Arizona Memorial: The resting place of more than a thousand sailors who were killed when the battleship Arizona was attacked by the Japanese in Pearl Harbor on Dec.
+- USS Arizona Memorial: Pearl Harbor is the resting place of more than a thousand sailors who were killed when the battleship Arizona was attacked by the Japanese on Dec.
 7, 1941.
 The sunken ship is now a National Monument viewed by more than a million visitors a year.

 - Waikiki Beach: A beautiful stretch of white sand and warm, clear water revered by sunbathers and surfers alike.
 Purists may dismiss glitzy Waikiki with all those high-rise hotels as being a bit too touristy but that doesn’t stop millions of visitors from calling it paradise.
 Bring your sunscreen.